JorisFaure/Coord-Prediction/README.md

 # Coord-Prediction
-A model that can predict the color of a dot based on the surrounding colored dots.
+A supervised model that can predict the color of a dot based on the surrounding colored dots.

 ## Benchmark
 It was working with :